 Will I get my own juice back?

 How long will my juice last for?

 Great juice can be made by mixing different types of apples, as in cooking and eating or different varieties of eating apples.
 Some eating apples make a really great single variety juice.
 It really depends on your personal preference.
 If you like the apple to eat, you are likely to enjoy it as a drink!
 Back to the top

 Like everything it’s all down to personal taste.
 A Bramley juice can be sharper and zingier, a welcome change to the sweeter juices, particularly good at breakfast time instead of orange juice or for cooking with.
 Back to the top

 We can press pears as well.
 On their own some people find that they are too syrupy and sweet.
 If you bring apples and pears we can press them together for a lovely taste that is hard to beat.
 Eating pears are a lot sweeter than apples which makes them good for blending with cooking apples.
 Some pears are very hard and don’t taste very good to eat, but these can make a really good tasting pear juice so can be worth experimenting with.
+Pears need to be pressed within a couple of days of having been picked.
 Back to the top

-The riper the better.
+Avoid juicing under ripe fruit.
 The best and easiest way to tell if your fruit is ready is to taste it.
 Apples should be firm and crunchy, pears should be hard but sweet.
-You can also check the pips, they should be dark brown when the fruit is ripe.
+You can also check the pips, they should be dark brown / black when the fruit is ripe.
 Back to the top